Subscriptions & Buying7 min read Updated

 • ❌ Requires a grinder (even a budget burr grinder around $50–80)

-Beginner recommendation: Start pre-ground if you don't own a grinder.
-Upgrade to whole bean when you're ready to invest in a basic burr grinder — the freshness improvement is noticeable.
+Month 3 recommendation: If you've stuck with your subscription for two months, you're clearly enjoying better coffee.
+This is the perfect time to invest in a basic burr grinder.
+The freshness improvement is immediately noticeable — it's the highest-ROI upgrade in coffee.
 See our guide on how long coffee beans stay fresh after the roast date to understand why this matters.

 Step 4: Size Your Order to Your Actual Consumption